fyancy/MetaFD/README.md

 * [Intelligent fault diagnosis of mechanical equipment under varying working condition via iterative matching network augmented with selective Signal reuse strategy](https://www.sciencedirect.com/science/article/abs/pii/S027861252030176X)
 * [Intelligent Fault Diagnosis of Satellite Communication Antenna via a Novel Meta-learning Network Combining with Attention Mechanism](https://iopscience.iop.org/article/10.1088/1742-6596/1510/1/012026)

-If you have used our codes in your work, please cite the following paper.
+If you have used our codes or pretrained models in your work, please cite our following articles.
 ```
 @article{feng2021metafault,
 title = {Meta-learning as a promising approach for few-shot cross-domain fault diagnosis: Algorithms, applications, and prospects},